 I did want to give a shout out to a Bethesda restaurant I recently visited for the third time, Black’s Bar & Kitchen.
 I have now dined there for lunch twice and brunch once.

 I’ll start by discussing their brunch.
 Their bottomless brunch is set up a bit different than most I have seen in DC.
 Instead of ordering unlimited dishes off a set menu, the restaurant is set up into a buffet (a brunch buffet and the raw bar).
-I did not actually go for the buffet version, but it looks like there are several options.
+I did not actually go for the buffet version, but there are several options.
 You can get the full buffet with unlimited champagne cocktails for $60 or just the full buffet for $45.
-Alternatively, it looks like you can purchase access to just the raw bar or just the brunch bar for $30 or $35 respectively.
+Alternatively, you can purchase access to just the raw bar or just the brunch bar for $30 or $35 respectively.

 When I was here for brunch, my friend and I decided to just order a brunch entree and add on the unlimited champagne cocktails.
 I can’t remember if the bottomless drinks were just $15, but that is how much it costs to add it to the full brunch, so that would make the most sense.